CosmoLike/CoCoAGoogleColabExamples/Readme.md

 ## :interrobang: FAQ: How can users save checkpoints on Google Colab? <a name="overview_google_colab2"></a>

   One of the biggest challenges in working with Google Colab is the fact that the entire local drive is erased when a notebook is disconnected.
 Not reserving time to copy the `/content` folder to the user's Google Drive, an expensive operation, can result in 24 hours of lost computation.
 To prevent such a catastrophe, our examples contain several blocks that create **checkpoints** after computationally intensive cells.

+**This solution is not valid when running Colab with local runtime** (see [Google documentation](https://research.google.com/colaboratory/local-runtimes.html) for additional information on how to link notebooks to local resources)

   - How to create a checkpoint?